wimrijnders/V3DLib/README.md

 up the compilation and assembly.

-`QPULib`, however, is no longer under development, and I felt the need to expand it to support the VideoCore 6 as well.
+`QPULib`, however, is no longer under development, and I felt the need to expand it to support the VideoCore VI as well.
 Hence, `V3DLib` was conceived.

 ## The Programming Language